 Unfortunately, data on the Philippines in these reports were not always disaggregated per perpetrator, and per sector in which the killing was related.
-But available data for 2019 found that 16 of the 43 deaths were related to the extractives sector, and half of the deaths were carried out by State forces.
-And in 2016, a third of the deaths were in the extractives sector.
-To
+But available data for 2019 found that 16 of the 43 deaths were related to the extractives sector, and half of the deaths were carried out by State forces.74 In 2017, 56% of the 48 deaths were carried out by State forces.
+And in 2016, a third of the deaths were in the extractives sector.75